 Zoning by-laws are a set of regulations governing land uses that implement the policies in the Official Plan.
 A zoning by-law contains specific requirements that provide a way of managing land use and future development that is legally enforceable.
 It also protects property owners from conflicting land uses.
 Zoning by-laws cover such items as the use of land, where buildings and other structures may be located, the types of buildings that are permitted, and how they may be used, lot sizes and dimensions, parking requirements, landscape and buffer requirements, building heights, and setbacks from property lines.
 Zoning by-laws are regulated by Section 34 of the Ontario Planning Act.

-City of Quinte West By-law #14-86, passed by Council on July 21, 2014, is entitled "The City of Quinte West Comprehensive Zoning By-law" and governs land uses within the City's municipal boundaries.
+City of Quinte West By-law #14-86, was passed by Council on July 21, 2014, is entitled "The City of Quinte West Comprehensive Zoning By-law".
+This by-law governs land uses within the City's municipal boundaries.
 The by-law divides the municipality into different land use zones, with detailed maps.
 The map symbol on the zoning map is used to determine uses and standards for properties within that zone.
 Special exceptions or site-specific restrictions may apply.
 Therefore, it is recommended that zoning inquiries be directed to Planning & Development Services staff.

 To view the Zoning Schedules to the Comprehensive Zoning By-law #14-86, please click on the Schedule designated for the location of the property you are interested in viewing.